Bogong moth

 The bogong moth (Agrotis infusa) is a temperate species of night-flying moth, notable for its biannual long-distance seasonal migrations towards and from the Australian Alps, similar to the diurnal monarch butterfly.
-During the autumn and winter it is found in southern Queensland, western New South Wales, western Victoria, and also in South and Western Australia.
+During the autumn and winter it is found in southern Queensland, western New South Wales, western Victoria, Tasmania and also in South and Western Australia.
 Adult bogong moths breed and larvae hatch during this period, consuming winter pasture plants during their growth.
 During the spring, the moths migrate south or east and reside in mountains such as Mount Bogong, where they gregariously aestivate over the summer until their return towards breeding grounds again in the autumn.

 The moth's name, bogong, is derived from an Australian Aboriginal language; the Dhudhuroa word bugung describes the brown colouration of the moth.
 It is an icon of Australian wildlife due to its historical role as an important food source and because Aboriginal peoples would come to where the moths spend the summer to feast on them and hold intertribal gatherings.
-In recent years, it has invaded major cities like Canberra, Melbourne, and Sydney due to strong winds during its spring migration.
+In recent years, it has been seen in major cities like Canberra, Melbourne, and Sydney due to strong winds during its spring migration.

-Starting around 1980 and accelerating rapidly after 2016, the Bogong Moth population has sharply declined as a result of increasingly severe droughts, along with increased temperatures in caves used by the moths for aestivation, both primarily resulting from anthropogenic climate change.
+Starting around 1980 and accelerating rapidly after 2016, the bogong moth population has sharply declined as a result of increasingly severe droughts, along with increased temperatures in caves used by the moths for aestivation, both primarily resulting from anthropogenic climate change.
 In December 2021 the bogong moth was added to the IUCN Red List as an Endangered Species.